PhilipNelson5/math4610/hw3/3-vectorOperations/manual_vector_scalar_multiplication.md

 In order to make vector scalar multiplication more generalized, this routine takes advantage of c++ templates allowing the multiplication of a scalar of one type by a vector of another as long as the `*` operator is defined for the two types.
 No branching structure required.

+This code uses [std::transform](https://en.cppreference.com/w/cpp/algorithm/transform).
+It transforms each element of the vector `a` and it puts the result of the transformation into the result vector.
+The transformation is is a unary operation that takes the element of the vector and multiplies it by the scalar `s`.
+The transformed result vector is then returned.

 ``` cpp
   template <typename T, typename U, typename R = decltype(T() * U())>